koukikitamura/normalize_jp/README.md

 This gem a provites a simple and flexible way to normalize attributes of Ruby Object.
-NormalizerJP includes a word JP(stands for Japanese), but this gem is useful for the other(not Japanese) because you can user custom Normalizer.
+NormalizerJP includes a word JP(stands for Japanese), but this gem is useful for the other(not Japanese) because you can user yours customized Normalizer.

 ## Installation